Skip to content

 What Is Zero Trust Security?

-For small and mid-sized businesses, the practical case is straightforward.
+For small and mid-sized businesses, the practical case is direct.
 Employees connect from home networks, coffee shops, and mobile devices.
 Applications run across AWS, Azure, and dozens of SaaS platforms.
 When attackers compromise a single set of credentials through phishing, they inherit all the access traditional security granted to that account.
 Zero trust removes that inherited trust, limiting what a compromised account can reach even after an attacker gets in.

 $4.88M

 Avg.
-Data Breach Cost
+Data Breach Cost (2024)

-Breaches Involve Stolen Credentials
+Breaches Involve Credentials

-277 Days
+194 Days

 The Three Foundational Principles of Zero Trust